eclipse-openj9/openj9/doc/compiler/jitaas/Sockets.md

 ### `J9ServerStream`

 There is one instance per compilation thread.
-Instances are created by `J9CompileServer::buildAndServe`, a method which loops forever waiting for compilation requests and adding them to the compilation queue using the method `J9CompileDispatcher::compile`.
+Instances are created by `ServerStream::serveRemoteCompilationRequests`, a method which loops forever waiting for compilation requests and adding them to the compilation queue using the method `J9CompileDispatcher::compile`.

 Accessible on a compilation thread via `TR::CompilationInfo::getStream()`, but beware that a thread local read is performed, so try to avoid calling it in particularly hot code.